 - Parental use of excessive discipline or emotional abuse; and

 Remember, courts don’t just look at one factor, but instead take a more holistic approach.
-Their best interests determinations are generally made after considering a number of factors related to the child’s circumstances and the parent or caregiver’s circumstances and capacity to parent, with the child’s ultimate safety and happiness being the paramount concern.
+Their best interests determinations are generally made after considering several factors related to the child’s circumstances and the parent or caregiver’s circumstances and capacity to parent, with the child’s ultimate safety and happiness being the paramount concern.

 Find the Right Attorney for Your Child Custody Case

 Even though you understand what’s in the best interests of your child, ultimately the court will have the final say.
-The best way to both express your concerns about your child’s well-being and work within the constraints of the court system is to work with an attorney who is familiar with child custody cases .
+The best way to both express your concerns about your child’s well-being and work within the constraints of the court system is to work with an attorney who is familiar with child custody cases.
 The attorneys at Barrows Levy PLLC can help you.
 Call us today for a free, confidential consultation.
-(516) 744-1880.